-"Love Is Like a Butterfly" is a song written and recorded by American country music artist Dolly Parton.
-It was released in August 1974 as the first single and title track from the album Love Is Like a Butterfly.
-"Love Is Like a Butterfly" was her overall fourth number one on the country chart as a solo artist (and her third consecutive number one).
-The single stayed at number one for one week and spent a total of twelve weeks on the country chart.
+"Got My Heart Set on You" is a song written by Dobie Gray and Bud Reneau, and recorded by American country music artist John Conlee.
+It was released in May 1986 as the second single from the album Harmony.
+"Got My Heart Set on You" was John Conlee's seventh and final number one country hit.
+The single went to number one for one week and spent a total of fourteen weeks on the country chart

-"This Dream's on Me" is a song written by Fred Koller, and recorded by American country music artist Gene Watson.
-It was released in July 1982 as the first single and title track from the album This Dream's on Me.
-The song reached #8 on the Billboard Hot Country Singles & Tracks chart
+"Got No Reason Now for Goin' Home" is a song written by Johnny Russell, and recorded by American country music artist Gene Watson.
+It was released in October 1984 as the first single from the album Heartaches and Love and Stuff.
+The song reached #7 on the Billboard Hot Country Singles & Tracks chart.